SergK/argocd-app-of-app/DESIGN.md

 ### 3. Codebase Definitions

 Each codebase has:

-- A `codebase.yaml` file with metadata
+- A `codebase.yaml` file with metadata (shared across regions)
-- A `values/` directory with cluster-specific overrides
+- A `values/` directory with regional and cluster-specific overrides

 Example `codebases/frontend-app/codebase.yaml`: